It can be tough to stay connected as a remote team. While we love the benefits of working wherever you want, it can also be difficult at times.

 Why should you use this?
 It's pretty simple.
 As a remote team, it's important to have some structured repository for "institutional knowledge."
 Sure, you can spend your time searching for something in Slack, but those conversations tend to be lower quality.
 The act of writing something down in a structured way increases the quality and shelf-life.

-In this next section we are biased as this is our tool.
-Friday is like a complement to Slack that helps you easily share updates on a regular basis.
-We help you create process and structure to the way that you communicate, whether that's an asynchronous standup or a weekly check-in.
+In this next section we are biased as this is our software.
+Friday is like a complement to Slack or Microsoft Teams that helps you easily automate routine updates at work.

 Clearly, we’re biased on this section, but it’s a great way to stay connected as a remote team.
-We only have 2 regular meetings every week (both 1-1s) because Friday eliminates the need for update meetings.
+We only have 2 regular meetings every week (both 1-1s) because Friday eliminates the need to share information in meetings.

 This next section can be messy.
 I’ve used Google Hangouts for years and it’s a mixed bag.
 Sometimes it works, sometimes it doesn’t.
 On the other hand, every experience I’ve had with Zoom has been awesome.
 The video quality is extremely high-quality, you can easily record the call, and there’s a variety of adjacent benefits (you can hold webinars with it).